Sign Up For The Japanese Beetle Newsletter!

 Option 4:

-1. display CFIA-issued signage that educates your customers about Japanese beetle and the
+1. Display CFIA signs in store that educate your customers about Japanese beetle and the

-3. allow the CFIA to place a Japanese beetle trap within your premises during the adult
+3. Allow CFIA to place a trap in your store

 *Note: Grass (family Poaceae) poses a significant risk as a potential host plant for Japanese beetle.
 Whenever possible, retailers should encourage their customers not to purchase and remove members of the Poaceae family from a regulated area.
 Retailers should work with customers to educate them on the risk and find alternatives if moving outside of the regulated area.

 Retailers are responsible for selecting an option and will be assessed by the CFIA on a case-by-case basis.
+Most retailers choose option 4.
 The CFIA is not responsible for any additional costs incurred as a result of Japanese beetle regulatory compliance actions.
 Please contact the CFIA as soon as possible to determine which option will work best for your facility.

 Retail of Japanese beetle traps and reporting Japanese beetle presence